AnnaShnir/Chat-App/README.md

 client will connect to the server

-client will be given a name upon entering the chat app
+client will be given a chance to type their name upon entering the chat app

+client's name will be stored by the server in an array

 client will be able to type all messages and see their own and other's messages

+client will be able to boot another client from the chatroom (server) by typing /kick name